 She said: “While working with the nursery on their outdoor space, we noticed pots were missing that the children had planted up full of different bulbs in the early winter.
 A group of Early Years students came forward to help out when they heard about the theft.
 We’ve held some cake sales to raise money, and also offered a healthier option of some spicy oriental lettuce for those who wanted to steer clear of the calories!”

-Plymouth Growing Futures is a student partnership within Plymouth University endorsed by the Institute for Sustainability Solutions Research and Centre for Sustainable Futures.
+Plymouth Growing Futures is a student partnership within University of Plymouth endorsed by the Institute for Sustainability Solutions Research and Centre for Sustainable Futures.
 Open to students, staff and Plymouth residents, the aim of the project is to encourage the campus to be used as a provider of free food in an environmentally sound manner.

 The PGF team along with Education students Charliee Bourne, Anna Palarm, Jess Williams and Georgia Watkins have raised a total of £60.
 It will be used to completely transform the gardens from what was once an area of soil with some pots, into a raised bedded area with new matting and wood chip.